soares-daniel/Destipy/README.md

 ISSUES:

-* Most of the POST requests are not working but already available to choose, so don't be surprised if they return nothing.
-* I will also overwork the design but just wanted to get something done and release it already :).
+* Some of the Endpoints POST endpoints may not work properly.
+I just reworked the request-design but need to implement tests to verify that everything works!

 ## Features

 * Every endpoint in the documentation is implemented, POST and GET.
 * Download and Extraction of the manifest to a .content file.
 * Download and Extraction of the manifest to a MongoDB database (COMING SOON).
+* Logging with own logger or with the default logger by adding a file "logs/Destipy.log" ('logs' being a folder) in the root folder.

 ## Examples